SLINGhub/lancer/CONTRIBUTING.md

 ### Function documentation
 Functions are described as comments near their code and translated to documentation using `roxygen2`.
 If you want to improve a function description:

-1. Go to `R/` directory in the [code repository](https://github.com/SLINGhub/DCVtestkit/blob/main/R).
+1. Go to `R/` directory in the [code repository](https://github.com/SLINGhub/lancer/blob/main/R).
 2. Look for the file with the name of the function.
 3. [Propose a file change](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) to update the function documentation in the roxygen comments (starting with `#'`).

 ## Contribute code 📝

-Care to fix bugs 🐛 or implement new functionality for `DCVtestkit`?
+Care to fix bugs 🐛 or implement new functionality for `lancer`?
 Great👏!
 Thank you for volunteering your time to help out.
-Have a look at the [issue list](https://github.com/SLINGhub/DCVtestkit/issues) and leave a comment on the things you want to work on.
+Have a look at the [issue list](https://github.com/SLINGhub/lancer/issues) and leave a comment on the things you want to work on.
 See also the development guidelines below.

 ## Development guidelines 👨‍💻